felipevcc/telephone-system/README.md

-# Telephone-system
+# Telephone System

-System for assigning telephone numbers to clients linked to the company.
+System for assigning telephone numbers to customers linked to the company.

+> TechCamp 2023